YANDEVA/BotPack/README.md

 7. After forking the template, setup your PREFIX, BOTNAME and other properties in your `config.json`.
 8. Open your `Facebook Account` using Kiwi Browser an app which is available in PlayStore.
 9. After logging in, get your appstate using [C3C fbstate](https://github.com/c3cbot/c3c-fbstate/archive/refs/tags/1.5.zip) extension.
-10. Then copy the appstate and go back to the repository and paste it in your appstate.json
+10. Copy the appstate, return to the repository, and paste it into your appstate.json.
-11. Finally, run it and there you go, you have your bot!
+11. Now, run it, and there you have your bot!

 > [!WARNING]
 > *There is a risk of your account being banned after running the code, so please ensure proper account management and handling.
 If it happens, please try logging in again and retrieve your app state.*